 23. Chartwell House

-You can see five rooms where Churchill lived — the dining room, the library, the drawing room, his wife Clementine’s bedroom, and Winston’s study.
-Three other rooms are filled with Churchill memorabilia.
-You can see his study and his painting studio.
+Now a museum open to the public, visitors can explore five rooms where Churchill once lived, including the dining room, library, drawing room, Clementine’s bedroom, and Winston’s study.
+Three additional rooms are dedicated to Churchill memorabilia, where visitors can view his personal study and painting studio.

 You can book a guided day trip tour to Chartwell House from London.